todistantlands/todistantlands.github.io/_posts/2026-02-13-heated-rivalry-man.md

 This might help explain why I've grown so wary of any kind of big media product about gay men.
 The happiest gay story I've known is the one I'm in now.
 That may sound like bragging, and I'm so grateful for what I have, but it's not all that comforting to see yourself as a rare exception to a very ugly rule, so I've preferred not to see myself at all.

 But my husband loved *Heated Rivalry*, and I mean *really* loved it.
-He'd talk about it an any opportunity, reads about it constantly, watches clips and commentaries on it at all hours.
+He'd talk about it an any opportunity, read about it constantly, watch clips and commentaries on it at all hours.
 It's clearly very special to him.
 He also never watches things a second time.
 So when I saw he was starting *Heated Rivalry* a second time, I figured I should pay attention.
 Plus, I kept hearing bits of one of my favourite Wolf Parade songs and figured any show with good enough taste to use it can't be all bad.

 This one:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QEtSb2QpOGU?si=A7O1eGlpWjkcwSd9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Here's another thing about the closet: every gay man probably has a mental playlist of songs that, to their creator, probably aren't about the closet, but, to that listener, are *extremely* about the closet and could never be about anything else.
+Here's another thing about the closet: every gay man has a mental playlist of songs that, to their creator, probably aren't about the closet, but, to that listener, are *extremely* about the closet and could never be about anything else.
 "I'll Believe in Anything" is one of mine.
 Over the years I loaded it up with every emotion imaginable.
 Joy at its awkward, jangly beauty.
 Sorrow in its bittersweet crescendos.
 Hope and love in every word of it's 2000's-twee enigmatic lyrics.
 It kept me company in breakups, rejections, and ghosted dates.
 It raised my spirits on tired, ugly days.

 I can barely put into words what it was like to see this exact song mean, apparently to the creators of this show, and now thousands or millions of others, *exactly what it means to me*, with every ounce of fear and love and beauty my mind has loaded onto it.
 I wasn't ready when it happened, and since seeing the scene in question I have not been able listen to the song without crying.
 And I've listened to it a lot.